github/developer.github.com/content/v3/repos/statuses.md

 description would be the high level summary of what happened with the build.

+Note that the `repo:status` [OAuth](/v3/oauth) scope grants targeted access to Statuses **without** also granting access to repo code, while the `repo` scope grants permission to code as well as statuses.

 ## List Statuses for a specific SHA

     GET /repos/:user/:repo/statuses/:sha